carlosoliveiracacia/website/docs/_sources/resume.rst.txt

 | **Lead Data Scientist** | Mar 2020 - present
 | **Data Scientist** | Dec 2018 -  Feb 2020

-* Developed innovative AI based solutions that transform the way business is conducted in the corporation.
+* Technical Lead of a cross-functional team to build a model that sppeds up life insurance underwriting.
+* Actively contributed to foundational and domain specific python repositories that improved reusability, scalability, generalizability and adoption of best coding practices across the Data & Analytics team.
+Introduced best practices for repository and project documentation.
+* Mentored Junior Data Scientists and introduced new successful Machine Learning approaches to insurance and financial business problems, leveraging and adapting methods used in clinical and survival analysis.
-* RNNs (e.g LSTM) for sequencial decision modeling and automation, Transformers for Natural Language Processing in the Questions & Answers context, Semi-supervised Learning.
+* Used RNNs for sequential decision modeling and automation; leveraged Natural Language Processing for Underwriting automation; successfully combined ensembling methods and semi-supervised learning techniques for time-to-event and/or n<<p problems.

 | Upwork.com
 | **Consultant** | Mar 2017 - Present